Skip to content

 • Dry recyclables (plastic, paper, cans, glass etc)

-The amount of materials which can be accepted at the new recycling centre is restricted to the number of skips and bring bank containers that can be fitted into the site.
-But there are many items which can be collected from home by weekly recycling collections such as small electricals and car batteries and for more information on kerbside collections visit https://beta.bathnes.gov.uk/green-recycling-box.
-And for bulky items there is a collection service available https://beta.bathnes.gov.uk/order-large-waste-item-collection.
+The number of materials which will be accepted at the new recycling centre will be the most popular material types brought to the Bath Midland Road Public Recycling site .
+There are many items which can be collected from home by weekly recycling collections such as small electricals and car batteries.
+For more information on kerbside collections visit https://beta.bathnes.gov.uk/green-recycling-box.
+For bulky items there is a collection service available https://beta.bathnes.gov.uk/order-large-waste-item-collection.

 Items that are not accepted at Bath Recycling Centre can be taken to Keynsham Recycling Hub or to Midsomer Norton Recycling Centre.
 Specifically: